 My Childhood Dream

-Growing up in Tehran, Iran, I was that child who was always staring at the sky, enchanted by airplanes and the freedom they represented.
-My dreams were filled with images of me as an airline pilot, soaring through the endless blue sky.
+Growing up in London, UK, I was always looking up at the sky, amazed by airplanes and the freedom they represented.
+I dreamed of becoming an airline pilot, flying freely in the endless blue sky.

 Discovering Aviation